mpourmpoulis/PythonVoiceCodingPlugin/README.md

 * is partly customizable.
 If you find yourself using certain commands with some given parameters often and want a shorthand smaller command, you can always follow my commented banana example:)

-As I said, far from perfect but nonetheless an out-of-the-box solution which I hope to be helpful ,especially for beginners to get up to speed , and a step towards the right direction.
+As I said, far (really far) from perfect but nonetheless an out-of-the-box solution which I hope to be helpful ,especially for beginners to get up to speed , and a step towards the right direction.
 I hope you enjoy using it as much as I have enjoyed coding it:)

+Needless to say, while coding PythonVoiceCodingPlugin , PythonVoiceCodingPlugin was used :)

 ## Release and Version

-Currently in preparation of the initial 0.0.0 release , probably between 5-10/11 :)
+The code is available on [github](https://github.com/mpourmpoulis/PythonVoiceCodingPlugin) along with its initial release (0.0.0)!